 - Now beat in the flour mixture until incorporated.

-- Stir in the granola, chocolate chips, and dried cranberries.
+- Stir in the granola, chocolate chips, and dried cranberries or cherries.

 - Drop the dough by rounded tablespoons onto a parchment-lined baking sheet.

-- Bake at 350 degrees F for 10-14 minutes until golden brown along the edges and puffed in the centers.
+- Bake at 350 degrees F for 10-14 minutes until the cookies are golden brown along the edges and puffed in the centers.

 - Allow the cookies to cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.